manasvigupta/manasvigupta.github.io/_posts/2017-08-22-boggle-solver-without-recursion.md

 ### What is Boggle?

-As per [wikipedia], Boggle is a word game played using a plastic grid of lettered dice, in which players attempt to find words in sequences of adjacent letters.
+Boggle is a word game played using a plastic grid of lettered dice, in which players attempt to find words in sequences of adjacent letters.

 <br/>
 Essentially, when the game starts you get a matrix of letters like so: